-For purposes of the impact evaluation, a key challenge includes the lower than expected enrollment.
-While the original application goal was to enroll 1,000 individuals, only 357 study participants have enrolled as of February 13, 2023.
+For purpose of the impact evaluation, a key challenge includes the lower-than-expected enrollment.
+While the original application goal was to enroll 1,000 individuals, only 372 study participants have enrolled as of August 28th, 2023.
+This figure excludes enrollments from the College of Staten Island and Hudson Valley Community College since they are no longer participating in the project.
 Failing to reach the target study enrollment of 1,000 participants will reduce the statistical power of the impact analysis, increasing the likelihood that we will not be able to detect true program impacts as statistically significant.
 Additionally, as noted, the treatment contrast varies across enrolled providers, which may dilute the estimated program impact.